-The organizational content can be emerged from different sources such as CRMs (Customer Relationship Management) or ERPs (Enterprise resource planning).
+The organizational content can emerge from different sources such as CRMs (Customer Relationship Management) or ERPs (Enterprise resource planning).
 Hence, we can simply term Documentum as a panacea to manage every kind of digital content used in the organization.
 Using Documentum also helps in producing a more efficient decision-making process.

-You can easily edit, recover, utilize or retrieve any important information from anywhere and anytime you desire.
-Furthermore, it also helps in making your document secured from external and internal risk factors.
-Here, in this blog, we are going to have a brief look at features, architecture, advantages, and disadvantages of this ECM platform termed as Documentum.
+You can easily edit, recover, utilize, or retrieve any important information from anywhere and anytime you desire.
+Furthermore, it also helps in making your document secure from external and internal risk factors.
+Here, in this blog, we are going to have a brief look at the features, architecture, advantages, and disadvantages of this ECM platform termed Documentum.

-Documentum system was developed by John Newton and Howard Shao in 1990, in order to solve the unorganized content problem using relational database technologies.
+The Documentum system was developed by John Newton and Howard Shao in 1990, in order to solve the unorganized content problem using relational database technologies.
 Originally, this system was developed for a company ‘Boeing’ (an aerospace Company) which has a large amount of data in the form of paper documents, information, and training manual.

-The Documentum software also helps in converting paper-based documents into application-ready files allowing a user to save a lot of time, cost and effort.
+The Documentum software also helps in converting paper-based documents into application-ready files allowing a user to save a lot of time, cost, and effort.
 Enterprise’s ECM system is used to manage the content from other applications from across the organization such as ERPs, CRM systems, and portals.

-For Example, if you are using Documentum system to edit a file you can “check it out” provided no other member of the company is editing the file.
+For Example, if you are using the Documentum system to edit a file you can “check it out” provided no other member of the company is editing the file.
 It also blocks others from editing the same file if you are editing it.
 Moreover, you are also allowed to check out the previously made edits on the document and by whom those edits were made.

 However, Documentum does have all the previously edited versions of the file.
-You can also add a small comment mentioning what edits you have made, to differ the current versions from the previous ones.
+You can also add a small comment mentioning what edits you have made, to differentiate the current versions from the previous ones.
 The current version of the ECM in the market is known as Documentum D2 16.4 released in 2018.